 Biological control is suitable for invasive plant infestations where other management strategies are neither cost-effective nor environmentally desirable.
 A good example of such an area are large knapweed infestations in open grasslands or adjacent to water bodies where herbicide application is not allowed.

 Biological control agents (insects) weaken the target plant’s seed production and overall plan integrity by feeding on the seed heads, and other parts of the plant, such as their root systems.
 Biological control will not typically get rid of your weeds all together, and its results are usually seen over numerous years.
 It is a long-term control strategy.

-Insects are available for the following invasive plants:
+Agents are available in the TNRD for the following invasive plant species:

 - Spotted knapweed